Moons of Uranus: Inner moons

 At 162 km, Puck is the largest of the inner moons of Uranus and the only one imaged by Voyager 2 in any detail.
 Puck and Mab are the two outermost inner satellites of Uranus.
 All inner moons are dark objects; their geometrical albedo is less than 10%.
 They are composed of water ice contaminated with a dark material, probably radiation-processed organics.

-The small inner moons constantly perturb each other.
+The inner moons constantly perturb each other, especially within the closely-packed Portia and Belinda groups.
 The system is chaotic and apparently unstable.
 Simulations show that the moons may perturb each other into crossing orbits, which may eventually result in collisions between the moons.
 Desdemona may collide with Cressida within the next million years, and Cupid will likely collide with Belinda in the next 10 million years; Perdita and Juliet may be involved in later collisions.
 Because of this, the rings and inner moons may be under constant flux, with moons colliding and re-accreting on short timescales.